futoin/specs/draft/ftn3_iface_definition.md

 * AllowAnonymous - interface can be called without Client Authentication information
 * SecureChannel - message exchange must be done through secure channel as it contains not encrypted sensitive information.
-Channel security control is Service implementation responsibility
+Channel security control is both Client and Service implementation responsibility